Sycamore Gap: Who are the two men convicted of cutting down world-famous tree?

 The court heard a 10-minute anonymous phone call Graham made to police in August year when he named Carruthers as being responsible for cutting the tree down.

-That trial in December 2024 did not go ahead as Graham was too ill.
+That trial in December 2024 did not go ahead because Graham was too ill.

+His barrister Chris Knox said Graham “had been in custody for his own protection” after an “episode” around that tim.

 The trial heard Adam Carruthers, 32, became a father for the second time only 12 days before the tree was felled.